 The underlier does not fully replicate the underlying index and may hold securities not included in the underlying index.
 In addition, its performance will reflect additional transaction costs and fees that are not included in the calculation of the underlying index.
 All of these factors may lead to a lack of correlation between the underlier and the underlying index.
 In addition, corporate actions with respect to the equity securities held by the underlier (such as mergers and spin-offs) may impact the variance between the underlier and the underlying index.
 Finally, because the shares of the underlier are traded on NYSE Arca and are subject to market supply and investor demand, the market value of one share of the underlier may differ from the net asset value per share of the underlier.
-For all of the foregoing reasons, the performance of the underlying index.
+For all of the foregoing reasons, the performance of the underlier may not correlate with the performance of the underlying index.